cruegge/pam-gnupg/README.md

   compatible with auto-login of any kind; you actually have to type your password for things to work.

+### `GNUPGHOME`

+If you change your gnupg directory from the default `~/.gnupg` by setting `GNUPGHOME`, this variable needs to be made available to pam-gnupg when presetting.
+Since PAM usually runs before your init scripts, it needs to obtain the variable in a different way.

+To set it, add the path to the config file on a separate line before any keygrips, either as absolute path or starting with `~/` for paths relative to the home directory.
+The connection to the agent will be opened when the first keygrip is read, so setting `GNUPGHOME` after that will have no effect.

+Note that the variable is only used for connecting to and optionally autostarting the agent.
+It is *not* passed down to your login shell or desktop session, so you also need to set it in your init scripts.
+Additionally, if you start the agent via systemd, you need to adjust the various service and socket units separately.

+#### Alternatives

+If you use `systemd-homed`, you can modify env vars via `homectl --setenv`, and they will be made available to PAM by `pam_systemd_home.so`.

+Another way is to run `pam_env.so` with `user_readenv=1` before `pam_gnupg.so`, so you can set env vars from `~/.pam_environment`, e.g.

+    GNUPGHOME DEFAULT=@{HOME}/path/to/your/gnupg

+You can also modify `XDG_CONFIG_HOME` this way.
+Unfortunately, `user_readenv` is deprecated and will go away in some future version of `pam_env`.

 ### SSH Keys

 SSH key support is indirect via gpg-agent's built-in SSH support (there's no